 Step 7: Controller Configuration

-Here's what you'll see for a game that has implemented Native API support for the Steam Controller Configurator:
+Here's what you'll see for a game that has implemented Native API support for the Steam Input Configurator:

 Note that much of what you see here is specific to this particular game and will be different in other games.

 The four buttons at the top -- Editor Controls, Battle Controls, Map Controls, and Menu Controls -- are action sets

 .
 Whenever you bring up an in-game menu, the game sends a signal via the API to activate the "Menu Controls" action set.
 When the player visits the overworld, the game switches to "Map Controls", and "Battle Controls" activates when a Battle begins.
 All this happens automatically without the users' input.

 Action bindings for each action set are entirely independent of each other, so swapping A and B for Cancel / Select in "Menu Controls" will not affect anything in "Battle Controls", for instance.

 To change bindings, click on any of the controller regions.
 Here's what pops up when you select the face buttons:

 From here you can choose different actions from each of the button input drop-down menus: